Belphemur/node-json-db/README.md

 ```
 ## Inner Working

-###Events
-JsonDB trigger the event **error** in case of error like the DataBase couldn't be loaded or the DataPath used for getting
-the data don't exist.

 ###Data
 The module store the data using JavaScript Object directly into a JSON file.
 You can easily traverse the data to reach
 directly the interesting property using the DataPath.
 The principle of DataPath is the same as XMLPath.